juliavekim/mmai/homework/homework-1/README.md

 ## Overview

 This HW explores multimodal preprocessing for emotion recognition.
-Working with the Ryerson Audio-Visual Database of Emotional Speech and Song ([RAVDESS](https://zenodo.org/record/1188976)) dataset, consisting of 1,440 video clips of 24 professional actors expressing 8 emotions, we extract visual and audio features and visualise their structure in embedding space.
-The dataset was chosen for its clean labelling, balanced class distribution, and natural alignment between modalities: each clip contains synchronised facial expression, speech prosody, and body language, making it a strong testbed for multimodal fusion.
+Working with the **Ryerson Audio-Visual Database of Emotional Speech and Song** ([RAVDESS](https://zenodo.org/record/1188976)) dataset, consisting of 1,440 video clips of 24 professional actors expressing 8 emotions, we extract visual and audio features and visualise their structure in embedding space.
+The dataset is characterised by its clean labelling, balanced class distribution, and natural alignment between modalities: each clip contains synchronised facial expression, speech prosody, and body language, making it a strong testbed for multimodal fusion.

 ## Modalities
+We use RAVDESS' visual and audio channels, which carry partially complementary emotional signal.
+Indeed, whilst facial expression and vocal tone often agree, they diverge in many important, nuanced cases (e.g., suppressed anger).
+Combining them is a canonical multimodal setup and maps cleanly onto the redundancy/complementarity distinction in [Liang et al. (2022)](https://arxiv.org/abs/2209.03430).

 | Modality | Representation | Method |
 |----------|---------------|--------|
 | Visual | 512-dim embedding | Middle frame → ResNet18 (penultimate layer) |
 | Audio | 13-dim MFCC vector | librosa, averaged across time |

-**Why these two?** Visual and audio channels carry partially complementary emotional signal — facial expression and vocal tone often agree, but diverge in nuanced cases (e.g., suppressed anger).
-Combining them is a canonical multimodal setup and maps cleanly onto the redundancy/complementarity distinction in Liang et al. (2022).
-**Modalities not used:** Text transcripts exist for RAVDESS but were excluded — the spoken sentences are controlled and semantically neutral by design, so text would add little discriminative signal for emotion.
-Body keypoints could be extracted but were deemed lower priority for a first pass.

 ## Preprocessing Pipeline